 I studied Human Sciences – a mix of natural and social sciences – at the University of Oxford as an undergraduate, something that I credit for my enjoyment of working across disciplinary boundaries.
-I then trained in more depth in Social Anthropology as a postgraduate, also at Oxford, doing anthropological fieldwork on the Isle of Skye for my DPhil.
-Supervised by the late Edwin Ardener, whose own work had primarily been on West Africa, I looked at the revival of Gaelic language and culture, probing reflexively into questions such as how the very notion of culture is formed.
-Looking at the Gaelic revival took me into questions of identity, nationalism and ethnonationalism.
-It also prompted me to look at other parts of Europe and at how Europe itself is variously imagined and experienced.
+I then trained further in Social Anthropology, also at Oxford, doing anthropological fieldwork on the Isle of Skye for my DPhil.
+Supervised by Edwin Ardener, I looked at the revival of Gaelic language and culture, probing reflexively into questions such as how the very notion of culture is formed.
+Looking at the Gaelic revival took me into questions of how culture and identity are imagined and realised, as well as of nationalism and ethnonationalism.
+It also prompted me to look at other parts of Europe and at how Europe itself is variously conceived and experienced.
 These are themes that have stayed with me throughout my career, and that I have explored through various projects and in many publications.

 Museums are thoroughly implicated in these themes.
-My direct introduction into this area came from a different direction, however, This was a post-doc project in the Centre for Research into Innovation, Culture and Technology, at Brunel University, which entailed conducting ethnographic fieldwork in the Science Museum, London.
-It got me hooked on museums and since then I have gone on to look at various kinds of museums in a range of contexts, and to try to develop the methodological and theoretical approaches to museums through a series of publishing projects.
+My direct introduction into this area came from a different direction, however.
+This was a post-doc project in the Centre for Research into Innovation, Culture and Technology, at Brunel University, for which I conducted ethnographic fieldwork in the Science Museum, London.
+It got me hooked on museums and since then I have gone on to look at various kinds of museums and to try to develop the methodological and theoretical approaches to museums through a series of publishing projects.
+A lot of this work is also public anthropology – variously involving speaking in wider public contexts, as well as working collaboratively with museums and heritage organisations.

 I have worked as a full-time lecturer from fairly early in my career, and so have also amassed many years of teaching experience and have had the privilege to work with many great colleagues and to supervise some excellent PhDs.
-My first full-time, non-temporary post was in the Department of Sociology and Social Anthropology at the University of Keele, where I learned a great deal from other colleagues, especially in the fields of culture, museums and science studies.
-After six years there, I then spent ten years in the Department of Sociological Studies at the University of Sheffield, an experience that honed my thinking about identities, nations and material culture further, as well as making me more aware of the critical politics of difference; and from where I began research in Nuremberg, Germany.
-Supported by an Alexander von Humboldt Fellowship, this work was eventually published in book length as Difficult Heritage: Negotiating the Nazi Past in Nuremberg and Beyond.
-At Sheffield, I was awarded a Personal Chair.
+My first full-time, non-temporary post was in the Department of Sociology and Social Anthropology at the University of Keele, where I learned a great deal from other colleagues, especially in the fields of culture and science studies.
+After six years there, I then spent ten years in the Department of Sociological Studies at the University of Sheffield, where in 2005 I was awarded a Personal Chair.
+My experience in Sheffield honed my thinking about identities, nations and material culture further, as well as making me more aware of the critical politics of difference.
+Supported by an Alexander von Humboldt Fellowship, which I held at the Universities of Erlangen-Nürnberg and the Humboldt-Universität zu Berlin, I undertook research that resulted in Difficult Heritage: Negotiating the Nazi Past in Nuremberg and Beyond.

-Sharon Macdonald and Helen Rees Leahy (eds) 2015 International Handbooks of Museum Studies, New York: Wiley-Blackwell.
+Sharon Macdonald and Helen Rees Leahy (managing eds.)
+(2020).
+International Handbooks of Museum Studies, 4 volumes (new paperback editions).
+New York: Wiley-Blackwell.

 Sharon Macdonald 2013 Memorylands.
 Heritage and Identity in Europe Today, London: Routledge.
 Excerpts from Memorylands: Feeling the Past; Selling the Past.